kccaterworld/kccaterworld/README.md

 I'll make an APCS repository when the time comes, there's no need to make a repository that'll be empty all summer.

-I'm always working on [my website](https://github.com/kccaterworld/kccaterworld.github.io), and the grind truly never ends.
+I'm always working on [my website](https://github.com/kccaterworld/kccaterworld.github.io), which now includes [my blog](https://github.com/kccaterworld/blog), and the grind truly never ends.

 That's really it in terms of projects in progress right now, I don't have time for much more.